 E-Commerce Checkout.
 It’s the final step between you and a successful sale.
 It’s a vital step that every store owner would want to work as expected.
-No website owner would like if a customer hops out from the checkout page without completing the process.
+No website owner would like it if a customer hops out from the checkout page without completing the process.

 - Never frustrate your users–